ehmicky/string-byte-slice/README.md

 Returns a copy of `input`:

 - From byte `start`
-- Up to `end` (excluded) (if specified).
+- If specified: up to byte `end` (excluded)

 `start` and `end`:

 - Are integers that start at 0
 - Can be negative to search from the end instead
-- Can be out-of-bound, in which case they stop at the start or end of `input`
+- If out-of-bound, they stop at the start or end of `input`

-Since Unicode characters can span multiple bytes, if the first or last character of slice has been cut in its middle, it is discarded from the return value.
+Since Unicode characters can span multiple bytes, if the first or last character of the slice has been cut in its middle, it is discarded from the return value.
 This means the `start` and `end` might end up being up to 3 bytes larger than specified.

 # Benchmarks